It is surprising how few insurance agencies have adopted SEO as a lead generation strategy for their business.

 Next up we are going to talk about linkbuilding to grow your authority.
 There are lots of do’s and don’ts that Google updates from time to time.
 So, we will share what is most efficient and effective as well as what NOT to do.

 Anyone who says links don’t matter for SEO anymore, is wrong.

-In fact links are still one of the primary ranking factors making them extremely important to any successful SEO campaign.
+In fact, links are still one of the primary ranking factors making them extremely important to any successful SEO campaign.

-Linkbuilding is absolutely essential to your SEO campaign, whether it is local or national.
+Backlinks are absolutely essential to your SEO campaign, whether it is local or national.
 Links are like votes, they send a signal to Google that your website is a trusted authority.

-So, Google analyzes all links on the web and creates a profile of “backlinks” for each website.
+Google analyzes all links on the web and creates a profile of “backlinks” for each website.
 The more links Google finds pointing to your website is sort of like Google finding more people voting for your website to rank higher in search engine results.

-That said, quantity of links is not necessarily as important as the quality of the links.
+That said, the quantity of links is not necessarily as important as the quality of the links.
 You want to be sure to be getting relevant links from quality websites that relate to your niche market.